asantoma/cryptography-notes/crypto-corner/03-vigenere.md

 ## Breaking the Unbreakable Cipher

 For long, the Vigenère cipher was thought to be unbreakable.
 Its most important strength is the fact that it is immune to frequency analysis because multiple alphabets are used in encryption so a plaintext character doesn't always get encrypted to the same ciphertext character.
 Its weakness lies in the repetition of the key.
 The cipher was broken by Friedrich Kasisksi.

-!!!ghost Disclaimer
-Information and images are taken from [Crypto Corner](https://crypto.interactive-maths.com/).
-Additional sources are explicitly mentioned.
-!!!